-ASTERIA (Arcsecond Space Telescope Enabling Research in Astrophysics) is a technology demonstration of astrophysical measurements using a Cubesat, with a primary goal of training early-career engineers.
-ASTERIA has been developed under JPL's Phaeton Program to provide recent college graduates, under the guidance of experienced mentors, with real, rapid, hands-on exposure to the multiple disciplines and phases of a flight project.
-ASTERIA's technical goal is to achieve arcsecond-level line-of-sight pointing error and highly stable focal plane temperature control.
+ASTERIA (Arcsecond Space Telescope Enabling Research in Astrophysics) is a technology demonstration and opportunistic science mission to conduct astrophysical measurements using a CubeSat.
+Originally envisioned as a project for training early career scientists and engineers, ASTERIA's technical goal is to achieve arcsecond-level line-of-sight pointing error and highly stable focal plane temperature control.
 These technologies are important for precision photometry, i.e., the measurement of stellar brightness over time.
 Precision photometry, in turn, provides a way to study stellar activity, transiting exoplanets, and other astrophysical phenomena.

-ASTERIA is a 6U CubeSat (roughly 10 x 20 x 30 cm, 12 kg) that will operate in low-Earth orbit.
+ASTERIA is a 6U CubeSat (roughly 10 x 20 x 30 cm, 10 kg) that is currently operating in low-Earth orbit.
 The payload consists of a lens and baffle assembly, a CMOS imager, and a two-axis piezoelectric positioning stage on which the focal plane is mounted.
 A set of commercial reaction wheels provides coarse attitude control.
 Fine pointing control is achieved by tracking a set of guide stars on the CMOS sensor and moving the piezoelectric stage to compensate for residual pointing errors.
 Precision thermal control is achieved by isolating the payload from the spacecraft bus, passively cooling the detector, and using trim heaters to perform small temperature corrections over the course of an observation.

-In June 2017, the flight spacecraft was delivered for integration into the Nanoracks Cubesat Deployer.
-ASTERIA was launched to the International Space Station (ISS) with the SpaceX Falcon-9 Crew Resupply Services – 12 (CRS-12) mission on August 14, 2017.
+In June 2017, the flight spacecraft was delivered for integration into the Nanoracks CubeSat Deployer.
+ASTERIA was launched to the International Space Station (ISS) with the SpaceX Falcon-9 Commercial Resupply Services 12 (CRS-12) mission on August 14, 2017.
 The spacecraft was deployed from the ISS on November 20, 2017 to begin the 90-day ASTERIA technology demonstration mission.